sea-monkeys/WASImancer/README.md

-# WASImancer: A WebAssembly-Powered MCP SSE Server
+# WASImancer: A WebAssembly-Powered MCP StreamableHTTP Server

 WASImancer is an innovative Model Context Protocol (MCP) server built with Node.js that enhances tool execution through WebAssembly plugins.
 Leveraging the [Extism](https://extism.org/) framework, it enables seamless integration of WebAssembly modules as plugin functions, creating a flexible and powerful environment for model interactions.